 Massachusetts health insurance

-How healthy is living in Massachusetts.
-It's the fourth-healthiest state according to the United Health Foundation's 2012 comparison of health status across the 50 states.
+How healthy is living in Massachusetts?
+For the second year running, it's the fourth-healthiest state according to the United Health Foundation's comparison of health status across the 50 states.

 For more details see the United Health Foundation’s latest findings on Massachusetts.